hpc/charliecloud/doc/ch-image.rst

 Because Git uses content-addressed storage, upon commit, it must read in full all files modified by an instruction.
 This I/O cost can be a significant fraction of build time for some large images.
-Therefore, experimental option :code:`--cache-large` sets the *large file threshold*.
-Regular files larger than this size (in MiB) are stored outside the Git repository, somewhat like `Git Large File Storage <https://git-lfs.github.com/>`_. :code:`ch-image` uses hard links to bring large files in and out of images as needed, which is a fast metadata operation that ignores file content.
+Regular files larger than the experimental *large file threshold* are stored outside the Git repository, somewhat like `Git Large File Storage <https://git-lfs.github.com/>`_.
+:code:`ch-image` uses hard links to bring large files in and out of images as needed, which is a fast metadata operation that ignores file content.

-A threshold of :code:`-1`, which is the default, indicates that no files are considered large.
+Option :code:`--cache-large` sets the threshold in MiB; if not set, environment variable :code:`CH_IMAGE_CACHE_LARGE` is used; if that is not set either, the default value :code:`-1` indicates that no files are considered large.

 There are two trade-offs.
 First, large files with the same mode, size, mtime, and path in the image are considered identical, *even if their content is not